alirezabj/Part4-Exercise2/README.md

 ### B)

 In order to implement a natural order for books based on their name, we need to make Book implement Comparable<Book> and define the compareTo method.
-Then, we can use Java's standard sorting routine (Collections.sort()) to sort a list of books and print them in order.
+Then, we can use Java's standard sorting routine to sort a list of books and print them in order.

 **`Book` class**
 ```java